Blackwater River (Virginia): Colonial and later history

 Transportation in early colonial Virginia was usually done by water.
 The many wide estuaries and wetlands made land transport difficult, especially when moving goods.
-Migration and settlement patterns thus tended to follow the rivers, most of which flowed from the west and emptied into Chesapeake Bay.
+Migration and settlement patterns thus tended to follow the rivers, most of which flowed from the west and emptied into the Chesapeake Bay.
 The Blackwater River was an exception.
 It flowed south to Albemarle Sound.
 The Blackwater's headwaters were close to the main settlements along the James River (some within three miles).
 By the early 18th century, Virginians were living along the upper Blackwater River and using the river for travel and transportation.
-The political authority of Virginia was centered on Chesapeake Bay.
+The political authority of Virginia was centered on the Chesapeake Bay.
 Most of the other rivers used for travel in Virginia at the time emptied into the bay, which helped Virginia's government control the colony's affairs.
-The settlers using the Blackwater River, however, were drawn away from Chesapeake Bay to the relatively lawless settlements of Albemarle Bay.
+The settlers using the Blackwater River, however, were drawn away from the Chesapeake Bay to the relatively lawless settlements of Albemarle Bay.
 This played a role in the emerging "southside" society, as the region "south of the James River" became known.
 As early as 1713 a place called South Quay six and a half miles downriver from Franklin was becoming an important trade port.
 By 1777 South Quay was known as the leading interior port to the Tidewater area.
 Large warehouses were storing tobacco, pork and other goods for export and import.
 The South Quay venture eventually also became a shipyard and built two ships, the Caswell and the Washington, that helped defend the coast from the British fleet in 1777/78.
 On July 16, 1781, English Lieutenant Colonel Dundas was dispatched by Cornwallis to destroy South Quay, ending the commercial activity of what today is called Old South Quay.

 During the American Civil War, the Blackwater River was for a time the dividing line between Union-occupied territory and Confederate Virginia.
 The boundary was not well defended, allowing thousands of "contrabands" (as the slaves were called during the war) the chance to flee east out of Southampton County, across the Blackwater River and into freedom.